sdaps/sdaps-class/sphinx/sdapsclassic.rst

         :kwarg text: A replacement text for the metadata, if set fragile content is permitted inside the `text` argument.
         :kwarg var: Variable name for this question (to be appended to context).
+        :kwarg range: Specify which chekcboxes to show.
+Needs ot be given an **in order list** of variables (multichoice) or values (singlechoice) also allowing specifying `...` for any amount of items.

     .. macro:: \choiceline[kwargs]{text}